JacobyPos/sql-challenge/README.md

 # sql-challenge
 - This repo does the following:
     - creates a SQL database based off a fake company called Pewlett Hackard.
-        - 6 .csv files are used to make the database
+    - 6 .csv files are used to make 6 tables of the Database
+          - employees
+          - salaries
+          - titles
+          - departments
+          - department employees
+          - department managers
     - Makes 8 various queries from the database
+          - employee & salary info
+          - employees hired in 1986
+          - department manager info
+          - department employee info
+          - list of employees named Hercules B*
+          - employees in sales department
+          - employees in sales/development department
+          - unique last names and their frequency in the employee table.